chriskonnertz/string-calc/README.md

 The container interface ensures that the container implements the [PSR-11 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md).
-Therefore you can replace the default container with every other container that implements the PSR-11 standard, but you have to wrap it in a wrapper class that makes it compatible to the `Container\Contaner` class.
-We recommend to avoid the extra afford and to extend the `Container\Contaner` class instead.
+Therefore you can replace the default container with every other container that implements the PSR-11 standard, but you have to wrap it in a wrapper class that makes it compatible to the `Container\Container` class.
+We recommend to avoid the extra afford and to extend the `Container\Container` class instead.

 ### calculate